 Want to learn more about darts?
-On this page you’ll find the regulations and measurements that you need to know.
+On this page, you’ll find the dart board regulations and measurements you need to know.
 The graphic above also shows the most important data.

 Please note, although we’ve listed magnetic darts and dartboards as options, there not recommended except for fun, usually with kids.
-For any type of competitive play, use either a bristle or electronic dartboard.
+For any type of competitive players, use either a bristle or electronic dartboard.

-Also, ideally you should have a tape measure to get the board at the correct height and to mark off the toe line.
+Also, ideally, you should have a tape measure and level to get the dart board at the correct height and to mark off the toe line for players.

-The dartboard should be hung so that the center of the bullseye is 5 feet 8 inches off the ground.
+The regulation dart board should be hung so that the center of the bullseye is 5 feet 8 inches off the ground.

-There are many different games and variations that you can play.
-I won’t cover them all here because rules of the most popular games are covered in my comprehensive article, Darts 101.
-In that article you’ll find how to play, rules of the different games, and proper throwing technique.
+There are many different darts games and variations that you can play.
+I won’t cover them all here because the rules of the most popular games are covered in my comprehensive article, Darts 101.
+In that article, you’ll find how to play, the rules of the different games, and proper dart throwing techniques.

 Embed This Image On Your Site (copy code below):

 I live in Pennsylvania with my wife and four children.
 Time with family is very important to me, so I started Gameroom Vault to help others find fun ways to spend time with their families at home.